Preliminary results on the long term operation of RPCs with eco-friendly gas mixtures under irradiation at the CERN Gamma Irradiation Facility: Preliminary aging studies

 In the case of the SHiP detector (right panel of figure \ref{fig:agingAllECO2}), the HV$_{eff}$ was increased in steps from 8.8~kV, corresponding to 50\% efficiency, up to 9.8~kV, corresponding to plateau efficiency, in order to study the evolution of the current accordingly.
 It is possible to see that, towards $\approx$80~mC/cm$^{2}$, the absorbed current starts to fluctuate in a more pronounced way.
 To investigate this effect, the HV$_{eff}$ of the SHiP RPC was reduced and the current absorbed with this lower value is being closely monitored.
-Indeed, as reported in \cite{abbrescia}, keeping the detectors with a lower than nominal applied high voltage has been proven to somewhat reduce the current drawn by the detectors (a possible explanation for this might be the \textit{burn} of small imperfections of the bakelite).
+Indeed, as reported in \cite{abbrescia}, keeping the detectors with a lower than nominal applied high voltage has been proven to somewhat reduce the current drawn by the detectors (a possible explanation for this might be the \textit{burn} of small imperfections, created due to chemical interactions, on the side of the bakelite electrode exposed to the gas).

 It is also useful to monitor the evolution of the dark current (both its Ohmic as well as the total components).
 Indeed, as anticipated, an increase of absorbed dark current could be a sign of potential detector aging.
 Figure \ref{fig:darkCurrentAll} summarizes this trend, by showing both components of the dark current at the irradiation voltage (10.6~kV for the 2~mm detectors and between 8.8 and 9.8~kV for the 1.6~mm gap), as a function of the integrated charge density for the CMS RE11 TN gap (left panel) and the SHiP detector (right panel).